NCAR/dart-web-ref/README.md

 └── themes
 ````

-The `layouts` directory contatins .html layouts.
+The `layouts` directory contains .html layouts.
 These override the default settings for the theme.

 The `themes` directory contains the .scss files that control the look of the site.